 The bottom line

-A balance transfer to take advantage of a 0 percent APR introductory offer can make it a lot easier to pay down your debt while saving money on interest.
+A balance transfer can make it a lot easier to pay down your debt while saving money on interest.
 How much debt you have and how high your credit score is can affect whether or not a balance transfer is a good choice for you.
 If your credit score is above 670 and you have less than $10,000 in debt, then a balance transfer may be a great tool to help you pay down debt.